 In Washington, the local health officer and the boards of health have broad legal authority to protect the life and health of the people within their jurisdictions.
 This authority is combined with other local emergency response authority and state authority to respond to public health emergencies.
 The authority for responding to emergencies at Clark County Public Health is delegated by the Health Officer.
 The local Health Officer is required to institute disease prevention and infection control measures; authorized to carry out necessary steps to prevent disease and control infection; and authorized to enforce the public health statutes of the state and all local health rules, regulations and ordinances.
 The Board of Health is directed to take actions to preserve life and health of people within their jurisdiction.

-A primary responsibility of the Clark County Public Health Emergency Preparedness Unit is to make sure that Clark County Public Health is ready to respond to emergencies.
+A primary responsibility of the Clark County Public Health Emergency Preparedness and Response Unit is to make sure that Clark County Public Health is ready to respond to emergencies.
 The set of activities to ensuring the “Operational Readiness” of the department includes developing emergency procedures, training staff, and equipping the department.
-The Emergency Preparedness Unit performs these essential functions for Clark County:
+The Emergency Preparedness and Response Unit performs these essential functions for Clark County:

 - Maintains the Clark County Public Health Incident Command post

-- Maintains the Clark County Public Health All-Hazards Emergency Response Plan and ensuring that it works with other county, regional, and state emergency response plans
+- Maintains the Clark County Public Health All-Hazards Emergency Response Plan and ensures that it works with other county, regional, and state emergency response plans

 - Develops emergency communication standards and tools